 Will you be running an activity trail for families?

 Yes, our new trail, An Adorably Curious Adventure will run from 17 May – 30 September, providing lots of family fun while visiting.
 The full details are available here.

 Yes, dogs are welcome at the sanctuary but they must be kept on a lead at all times.
 Please note, dogs are welcome in the restaurant but please keep them under your table and out of the walkway at all times.

 Yes, although cards are the safest payment method for you and our staff

 As we re-open The Donkey Sanctuary Sidmouth following the national lockdown due to Covid-19, we have made the difficult decision to temporally suspend all bookings of large groups until the autumn.
 The coach lane will remain closed to allow visitors additional space to walk.

 We will keep our website updated with details of when we’re in a position to welcome groups back to The Donkey Sanctuary.

 Will you be resuming donkey experiences when you reopen?

-Are your other centres open to the public?
+When will your other centres reopen to the public?

-Our other public-facing centres across the UK, Ireland and Europe currently remain closed but please keep an eye on our website for updates.
+We will be providing an update on opening our other public-facing centres across the UK, Ireland and Europe soon, so please keep an eye on our website for updates.